-Pro tip ⇒ Once you’ve secured your domain and hosting, create an email address.
+Top tip: Once you’ve secured your domain and hosting, create a custom email address.
 A email@example.com address looks a lot more professional than firstname.lastname@example.org.

 If you’re using Wix, then there are a number of built-in templates that are fitness-themed and look super-professional…

 - Homepage – effectively the ‘front cover’ of your blog, it should state what you do and who you help.

 - Blog articles page – lists all of your blog posts so people can find them easily.

 - About – outline your credentials, why you started the blog, the type of content people can expect, and who it’s aimed at.

 - Contact – include contact info such as an email address or online form so people can get in touch with you.